 Minors and Companion Programs

-A Literature major or English minor is an excellent companion to many other degrees, combining the widely-applicable analytical and communication skills of a Literature degree with career specific training.
+An English Literature major or English Literature minor is an excellent companion to many other degrees, combining the widely-applicable analytical and communication skills of a Literature degree with career specific training.
+The minor in English Literature exposes students to poetry, prose, drama, film, and other media.
+Minoring in English Literature will help you acquire a broad knowledge of literary figures and traditions, and it will develop your abilities to read critically and to write eloquently and persuasively.

 Critical Theory Minor